GT23D-Bench: A Comprehensive General Text-to-3D Generation Benchmark

-For caption annotation, we implement a multi-level approach to accommodate varying levels of descriptive detail.
-Specifically, we enable the pre-trained multimodal model LLaVA~\cite{LLaVA} to caption a 3D object from its rendered three views(front, side, and back) with increasing levels of detail.
-As shown in Fig.~\ref{fig:statistic} a), the final caption includes a Label, a Semantic Summary, and two Detailed Descriptions from different angles, covering both part attributes and relationships between parts.
-Furthermore, for efficient detail extraction from captions, we leverage the pre-trained large language model LLaMA~\cite{touvron2023llama} to convert detailed descriptions into structured details in a dictionary format (e.g., {Shirt: white collar, ...}), as illustrated in Fig.~\ref{fig:statistic} a).
+{\textbf{Multi-Visual Annotation}}: We provide Objaverse~\cite{Objaverse} with multimodal annotations to facilitate paired data supervision in GT23D training and evaluation.
+As illustrated in Fig.~\ref{fig:dataset_annotate}, we uniformly sample \cite{pyvista} 64 multi-view RGB images by rotating around the azimuth angle at 360 degrees within three elevation orbits: 0 degrees, 30 degrees, and 60 to 90 degrees.
+We further include depth maps, normal maps, and camera parameters for each view, as previous works~\cite{instantmesh} have shown that multi-modal visual signals effectively improve 3D representation learning, facilitating more accurate and geometry-aware understanding. {\textbf{Hierarchical Captioning}}: Beyond enriched visual annotations, we further introduce hierarchical textual captions to enhance models’ robustness in semantic understanding.
+For caption annotation, we adopt a multi-level strategy to capture varying levels of descriptive detail.
+Specifically, we employ the pre-trained multimodal model LLaVA~\cite{LLaVA} to caption a 3D object from its rendered three views(front, side, and top) with increasing levels of detail.
+As shown in Fig.~\ref{fig:caption_case}, each 3D object is annotated with a Label, a Semantic Summary, and a Detailed Description that characterizes part-level attributes and inter-part relationships from multiple viewpoints.
+In addition, we construct Structured Details by leveraging the pre-trained large language model LLaMA~\cite{touvron2023llama}, which transforms detailed descriptions into dictionary-style entries (e.g., {Base: The base is brown ...}) for more precise and machine-readable component-level understanding.
+More details on caption generation procedures are provided in \textbf{Suppl.~I-A}.